Harders

 3. Where is it from?

-South African mullet are caught all along the coast of South Africa.
+There are 162 gillnet right holders operating on the West Coast from Port Nolloth to False Bay.
+The gill net fishery is currently managed under a combination of gear restrictions, total allowable effort (TAE) and closed areas and this netfishery reports a total catch of approximately 1 500 tonnes (t) per annum, of which at least half is Harders.
 Management is through a Total Allowable Effort (TAE) limit with a set number of operators in a net fishing area.
-Increased illegal fishing is a major issue for management and negated any recovery caused by a decrease in TAE.
-In addition, management of threatened species accidentally caught is minimal due to poor implementation & lack of compliance by fishers.
+Increased illegal fishing is a major issue for management exacerbating the chances of recovery.
+In addition, management of threatened species accidentally caught is minimal due to poor implementation and a lack of compliance by fishers.